Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Global PIQA: Non-Parallel Split

 \subsection{Dataset Construction Methods}

 We asked authors to construct at least 100 examples in their language, all manually checked by a native speaker of the language.
 Translated examples directly from the English PIQA dataset are not included in the non-parallel split of Global PIQA.
 Authors were asked to construct examples (\textit{prompt}, \textit{solution0}, \textit{solution1}) where (1) the correct solution relates to physical properties of one or more objects, and (2) an average person who speaks the language natively would likely know the answer.
+Because we found that many submissions did not cover \textit{physical} commonsense in a strict sense, we expanded our scope to cover commonsense reasoning more generally, as detailed in \S\ref{app:annotation}.

-We encouraged authors to include culturally-specific examples that might not be easily translatable into English, or that might require regional or cultural commonsense knowledge.
+We also encouraged authors to include culturally-specific examples that might not be easily translatable into English, or that might require regional or cultural commonsense knowledge.
 Specifically, in the guidelines sent to all authors, we encouraged examples based on ``local foods, places, everyday objects, customs, traditions, religions, literature, folklore, or art forms''.
 We asked authors to vary the length of their examples (e.g. to include some examples greater than 25 words long), make the two candidate solutions as similar as possible (while still having one be unambiguously correct and the other unambiguously incorrect), and avoid having the incorrect solution be ``so absurd that it is extremely obvious''.
 Full guidelines sent to authors are on our \href{https://github.com/mrlbenchmarks/global-piqa}{GitHub}.

 Aside from these guidelines, authors were provided substantial flexibility in creating the datasets for their languages.
 This is a benefit of having researchers construct their own datasets; as native speakers and researchers working in each language, they themselves are experts who can ensure the quality of their respective datasets.
 This flexibility also allowed each author to construct a dataset that was culturally specific to their language and dialect, in the way that they believed was best.
-Method descriptions for individual languages are in \S\ref{app:descriptions}.
+Method descriptions for individual languages are in \S\ref{app:descriptions}, and we highly encourage readers to explore these individual dataset descriptions.